EnzymeAdvG/ureyes/README.md

   - Watson Assistant credentials
   - Whatsapp Acess Token & Channel

-A lot more IBM Services can be added to expand its functionalities, for instance:
+In addition to that, many more IBM Services can be added to improve the app and expand its functionalities, such as:
   - Watson Translator
   - Watson text to speech
   - Watson Speech to text